WilliamNwoke/Croom/README.md

 ## Croom

-A very basic chat server in python.
+A chat server in python.

 ## Running the example